hyjcatty/zhmed/readme.txt

 node mqttserver.js
 node launch.js
 node debug.js

+If u want to run the node server, goto your express www path and run the command: pm2 start ecosystem.configure.js
+PS: pm2 will launch in background, so if u want to close the server, u need to run: pm2 stop all
+And if your code is changed and want to restart the code again, u need to run this before the pm2 start: pm2 delete all

 (if u want to triger the TUP reboot case, u need to run "node boot.js" while UI is working)